 Note.
 The organization to be added must be present in the partners’ MSP list.
 If it is not present in the partners’ MSP list, it will not appear in the drop-down menu.
 To add an organization to your partners’ MSP list, please visit this section.

-2. On the Consortium page on the system channel details tab.
+2. On the Consortium page on the ordering service details tab.

 Click the “Add an Organization” button and select an organization from the drop-down menu.

 Note: The organization to be added to the consortium must be present in the orderer organization list.